espressif/developer-portal/content/blog/how-to-switch-between-multiple-esp32-firmware-binaries-stored-in-flash/index.md

 export SDKCONFIG_DEFAULTS=sdkconfig.defaults.esp-box-3
 ```

-### Building the Main Application and Sub-Applications
+### Build the Main Application and Sub-Applications

 Run the following commands to build the main application and all sub-applications: